 Rue Anemone is a delicate perennial woodland wildflower that can be cultivated in woodland or shady gardens.
-Its white or faintly pink flowers are smaller than a quarter with five to nine petals, which are really sepals.
+Its white or faintly pink flowers are smaller than a quarter with five to nine petals, which are sepals.
 The bright yellow-greenish stamens in the center seem to be among the longer blooming spring flowers, often for more than a month when weather permits.

 As delicate as it looks, this is a sturdy member of the Buttercup (Ranunculaceae) family.
 Its fibrous roots thrive in small clusters.
 Rue Anemone spreads on its own by reseeding.
-Well drained soil with a slight slope is ideal.
+Well-drained soil with a slight slope is ideal.
 Honeybees and wind pollinate this tiny flower.
 Few animals eat them.

-Rue Anemone will be gorgeous when in bloom, it will produce wonderful white flowers that will bring a garden or natural area to life.
+Rue Anemone will be gorgeous when in bloom, it will produce beautiful white flowers that will bring a garden or natural area to life.
 Rue Anemone will do well in loose, loamy soils and will also like fertile and dry soils.
 Rue Anemone is a tuberous rooting native perennial that grows under the shade of large trees in moist forests.
 Rue Anemone was collected by Native Indians that used it medicinally.
 They made a tea from the roots of the plant that they drank.
 This was used to treat diarrhea and vomiting.
 They also ate the slightly poisonous roots for food in small amounts.
-Rue Anemone is very fuzzy on its stems and on its roots.
+Rue Anemone is very fuzzy on its stems and its roots.

-This plant appears beautiful, delicate, and short lived flowers, but this is deceptive.
+This plant appears beautiful, delicate, and short-lived flowers, but this is deceptive.